Joel Reichow: 2023-Present

 Reichow placed in the top five at the 2023 USA 25 km Championship.
 The next month he won the Garry Bjorklund Half Marathon in his home state of Minnesota with a personal-best time of 1:02:30.
 Later in the year, Reichow lowered his marathon best to 2:10:37 at the Chicago Marathon.

 At the 2024 Olympic Trials Marathon in Orlando, Reichow placed 28th of 200 men in a time of 2:16:37.
 He took 18th place at the New York City Marathon later that year.

 In 2025 as a member of the Minnesota Distance Elite team, Reichow won Grandma's Marathon in a time of 2:11:58.
-In doing so he became the first person to ever win both the marathon and half marathon events at the Grandma’s Marathon weekend in Duluth, Minnesota.
+In doing so he became the first person to ever win both the marathon and half marathon events at the Grandma's Marathon weekend in Duluth, Minnesota.

-His best performance came later in the year when he earned sixth place at the 2025 New York City Marathon in a time of 2:09:56.
+His best performance came later in the year when he earned fifth place at the 2025 New York City Marathon in a time of 2:09:56.
 He was the top American finisher ahead of notable competitors such as Charles Hicks, Joe Klecker, and Hillary Bor.

+Reichow placed sixth at the 2026 USA 20K Championship in New Haven, CT.

 As of 2024, Reichow lives and trains in St. Paul, Minnesota.
 He works as a sales associate at Fleet Feet Minneapolis.
-As of November 2025, he does not have a shoe or apparel contract with a running brand.
+In January 2026, he signed with Puma.